0-LuckyPenny/thomas_nynas/README.md

-# Thomas Nynas - Full Stack Python Engineer & AI Software Engineer
+# Thomas Nynas - Senior Full Stack Python Engineer & AI Software Engineer

 Welcome to my portfolio!
-I'm a passionate and skilled Full Stack Python Engineer with over 7 years of experience in building scalable web applications and AI-driven solutions.
+I'm a passionate and skilled Senior Full Stack Python Engineer with over 7 years of experience in building scalable web applications and AI-driven solutions.
 I specialize in backend development using Python frameworks, AI integrations, cloud infrastructure, and real-time data processing.

 ## 💼 About Me